 - Advanced Robotics

 What jobs in your company will be extinct within the next 10 years?
 What jobs will be changed so much that current employees won’t qualify to be hired again?
-How will your business cope?
+How will your business cope with the changing job market?

 The promises of science fiction are quickly becoming workday realities.